Cunt: Other usage

 In informal British, Irish, New Zealand, and Australian English, and occasionally but to a lesser extent in Canadian English, it can be used with no negative connotations to refer to a (usually male) person.
 In this sense, it may be modified by a positive qualifier (funny, clever, etc.).
 For example, "This is my mate Brian.
 He's a good cunt."
+In Welsh, cont (the Welsh equivalent) is sometimes used as a term of endearment, such as the phrase iawn cont (lit. 'okay cunt') in Caernarfon.

 It can also be used to refer to something very difficult or unpleasant (as in "a cunt of a job").

 In the Survey of English Dialects the word was recorded in some areas as meaning "the vulva of a cow".
 This was pronounced as [kʌnt] in Devon, and [kʊnt] in the Isle of Man, Gloucestershire and Northumberland.
 Possibly related was the word cunny [kʌni], with the same meaning, in Wiltshire.

 The word "cunty" is also known, although used rarely: a line from Hanif Kureishi's My Beautiful Laundrette is the definition of England by a Pakistani immigrant as "eating hot buttered toast with cunty fingers", suggestive of hypocrisy and a hidden sordidness or immorality behind the country's quaint façade.
 This term is attributed to British novelist Henry Green.
 In the United States, "cunty" is sometimes used in cross-dressing drag ball culture for a drag queen that "projects feminine beauty" and was the title of a hit song by Aviance.
 A visitor to a New York drag show tells of the emcee praising a queen with "cunty, cunty, cunty" as she walks past.

+Rapper Azealia Banks is known for her frequent usage of the word, and her fans are known as the Kunt Brigade.
+She's said in one interview:

+In the 2020s, the phrase "serving cunt" (or to "serve cunt") became popular as a term for acting in a powerfully and unapologetically feminine manner.